 Where Can You Go Wild Camping in the UK?

 Wild camping.
 Are you aware of the term?
 Perhaps you’ve done it without even realising it!
+Do you need a camping permit?
+You don’t want to trespass unknowingly!
 Let’s explore and find out where the best wild camping places to pitch up in the UK are.

 Wild camping in the UK